apollographql/apollo-server/docs/source/api/plugin/inline-trace.md

 (Note: in addition to this plugin (which adds a base64-encoded trace to the `ftv1` extension of responses), Apollo Server also contains support for an older JSON-based format which is enabled if you pass `tracing: true` to the `ApolloServer` constructor.
 This format was designed for use with a no longer supported tool called `engineproxy`, and also is recognized by graphql-playground.
 This format was more verbose due to its use of JSON and the way that it represented trace node IDs.
 Enabling it is not recommended.)

-This plugin was introduced in Apollo Server FIXME(no-engine).
+This plugin was introduced in Apollo Server FIXME(no-engine-version).
 In previous versions, inline tracing was configured using the `engine` option to the `ApolloServer` constructor.
-That option continues to work; see migration guide FIXME(no-engine) for details.
+That option continues to work; see [the migration guide](../../migration-engine-plugins/) for details.

 ## Options